 "A healthy respect for consumers, and a genuine dedication to serving them, underpins marketing as a managerial philosophy.
 It also serves as the foundation for successful careers in management, whether in business, government, or nonprofit organizations."

-Debra Ringold is the JELD-WEN Professor of Free Enterprise at the Atkinson Graduate School of Management.
-She teaches courses in private, public and nonprofit sector marketing, marketing research, marketing communications, and marketing and public policy.
+Debra J. Ringold is JELD-WEN Professor of Free Enterprise, Atkinson Graduate School of Management, Willamette University.
+She teaches courses in public, not-for-profit, and private sector marketing, marketing research, marketing communications, marketing strategy, and marketing and public policy.
 Debra was honored as the Administrator of the Year at Willamette University in 2005.
 Her teaching awards include the United Methodist Award for Exemplary Teaching and Community Service (in 2002) and the Jerry E. Hudson Distinguished Teaching Award (in 1997).
-She received the Portland Business Journal's Orchid Award, recognizing outstanding women in the business community, in 2009.

-Debra has served on the editorial board of the Journal of Public Policy and Marketing since 1991 and served a three year term as its Associate Editor in 2009.
+Debra has served on the editorial board of the Journal of Public Policy and Marketing since 1991 and completed a three year term as its Associate Editor in 2009.
 She serves as well on the editorial boards of the Journal of Advertising and the Journal of Consumer Affairs.
 She was elected to the Board of Directors of the 38,000 member American Marketing Association in 2000.
-She completed her term as Chairperson of the AMA Board in July 2007.
+She ended her term as Chairperson of the AMA Board in July 2007.
 In 2007, Debra was invited to join the U.S. Census Advisory Committee and served in that capacity for two years.

 A sound understanding of marketing will increase the likelihood that you will make a significant contribution to your organization and its customers.
 To some, marketing is the function that identifies customer needs and wants, determines which target markets to serve, and designs appropriate products and services for these markets.
 While this sounds reasonable, marketing is much more than a function - it is a philosophy that can guide the entire organization.